 - Warren Prevention Coalition

-We’re looking for Warren HEZ members.
-We invite Warren residents, community organizations, and local businesses to join and participate in many different ways to help create a healthier, more resilient community.
-If you would like to be involved in this exciting initiative, please contact Kristin Read, Project Director, at 401-431-9870 ext.
-1635 or firstname.lastname@example.org.
+We’re looking for Warren HEZ members and staff!
+We invite Warren residents, community organizations, and local businesses to join and participate in many different way to help create a healthier, more resilient community.
+We are always on the lookout for a chance to come and speak to a group.
+Visit EBCAP’s Careers & Internship page for more information about how you can work with us.
+If you would like to be involved in this exciting initiative, please contact Kristin Read, Warren HEZ Project Director, at 401-486-5195 or email email@example.com.

 The Rhode Island Department of Health (RIDOH) Health Equity Zone initiative creates and funds opportunities for community members and partners to collaborate to build healthier, more resilient communities.